lucasw/lambda/doc/lambda-manual.md

 ![](https://raw.githubusercontent.com/gesellkammer/lambda/master/pics/icon2/lambdaicon128.png)

-## Contents

-* Installation
-	- Installing the prebuilt binaries
-	- Building from source
-    	+ Linux
-		+ Windows
-		+ OSX
-* Usage
-* Simulation Format
-* Using the Lambda binary

 # INSTALLATION

 You can either run the prebuilt binaries from this package or make your own build from the source.